 How to reduce stamp duty

-While you might not be able to avoid stamp duty completely, there may be ways to reduce the amount of tax you pay - keep reading to find out ways to reduce your stamp duty liability.
+While most home buyers will not be able to avoid stamp duty - you might be able to reduce the amount of tax you pay or avoid paying it altogether - keep reading to find out more!

 See how much stamp duty you'll pay